Effects of monitoring on entanglement dynamics for $1+1$D $\mathbb Z_2$ lattice gauge theory: Theoretical and computational frameworks

-We measure three different physical observables (to be explicitly defined in the subsequent sections): \textit{electric flux}, \textit{particle-antiparticle density}, and \textit{mesonic excitations} present in this simple model of $\mathbb{Z}_{2}$ gauge theory coupled with dynamical matter.
+To study the above-mentioned post-selected non-Hermitian dynamics, we have added three different terms- (to be explicitly defined in the subsequent sections): \textit{electric field}, \textit{staggered mass term}, and \textit{hopping} with this simple model of $\mathbb{Z}_{2}$ gauge theory coupled with dynamical matter.
 We start from a strongly coupled vacuum state as defined in Sec.~(\ref{section-1a}) and construct the density matrix $\rho(0)$.
-Then we time evolve it in the following way, where $H_{\textrm{eff}}$ is of the form, $H_{\textrm{eff}}= H_{0}-i\gamma H_1$, where $H_{0}$ is defined in (\ref{H2}) and $H_1$ denotes the part that is responsible for measuring physical observables. $\gamma$ denotes the measurement rate.
+Then we time evolve it in the following way, where $H_{\textrm{eff}}$ is of the form, $H_{\textrm{eff}}= H_{0}-i\gamma H_1$, where $H_{0}$ is defined in (\ref{H2}) and $H_1$ denotes the part that gives rise to the non-hermitian dynamics. $\gamma$ denotes the non-Hermitian filtering rate.
 The denominator in (\ref{denmat eqn}) makes sure that the state remains normalized at each point in time.
-Due to the simplification introduced by the no-click limit, we can study the dynamics using the computational framework of matrix product state (MPS) described in the next subsection.
+Due to the simplification introduced, we can study the dynamics using the computational framework of matrix product state (MPS) described in the next subsection.

 In this paper, we will study the dynamics of the entanglement.
 For that, we will compute the entanglement entropy under this non-Hermitian evolution.
 We start by dividing the system into two subsystems.
-Then, we calculate the reduced density matrix $\rho_A(t)$ of subsystem A by tracing out subsystem B. Fig.~(\ref{fig for bipartition}) demonstrates this bi-partitioning for our case, including how the measurements are acting on the (sub)-systems.
+Then, we calculate the reduced density matrix $\rho_A(t)$ of subsystem A by tracing out subsystem B. Fig.~(\ref{fig for bipartition}) demonstrates this bi-partitioning for our case, including how the non-Hermitian part of the effective Hamiltonian are acting on the (sub)-systems.

 Using $\rho_A(t)$, we compute the von Neumann entropy for subsystem A and denote it $S(L/2,t)$.